arturfriedrich/build-a-form/README.md

-# build-a-form
+# Build a form Weekly Web Dev Challenge
-This is my solution to the Build a form Weekly Web Dev Challenge on Scrimba
+This is my solution to the Build a form Weekly Web Dev Challenge on Scrimba.
+You can also join Scrimba on www.scrimba.com

+Artúr Friedrich 2021